Dynamical friction from self-interacting dark matter: Test problems

 In addition to the surface density, we show the velocity dispersion in the bottom row of Fig.~\ref{fig:sdens_map}.
 To compute the velocity dispersion, we first subtracted the bulk motion.
 In the gaseous case, we computed the velocity dispersion directly from the temperature of the SPH particles.
 Similar to the density plots, it is visible how the wake changes when self-interactions are present.
 For example, the velocity dispersion in the vicinity of the perturber increases with cross-section and the shape of the wake changes.

-For a more detailed analysis of the dynamical friction force and its dependence on the cross-section, we compute the force and show it as a function of the velocity (Fig.~\ref{fig:dforce_vel}).
-We note, the strongest SIDM cross-section shown is $\sigma_\mathrm{V} / m = 3 \times 10^{-6} \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$.
+For a more detailed analysis of the dynamical friction force and its dependence on the cross-section, we computed the force and show it as a function of the velocity (Fig.~\ref{fig:dforce_vel}).
+The force is computed from the momentum of the BH and its change between consecutive snapshots.
+We note that the strongest SIDM cross-section shown is $\sigma_\mathrm{V} / m = 3 \times 10^{-6} \, \mathrm{cm}^2 \, \mathrm{g}^{-1}$.
 Given our resolution, we are not able to faithfully simulate a cross-section as large as $\sigma_\mathrm{V} / m = 3 \times 10^{-5} \mathrm{cm}^2 \mathrm{g}^{-1}$ because the mean free path becomes much smaller than the size of the kernel used for the self-interactions \citep[see Appendix~\ref{sec:mean_free_path} and][]{Fischer_2024b}.

 We specify the strength of the cross-section in terms of the Knudsen number (Eq.~\ref{eq:knudsen_number}).
 The collisionless case is indicated by $\mathrm{Kn} = \infty$ and the gaseous case by $\mathrm{Kn} = 0.0$.
 In Fig.~\ref{fig:dforce_vel} we can see that the dynamical friction is initially increasing (starting at the highest velocity) and decreases for later times of the simulation.
 At the beginning of the simulation, where the BH moves with a supersonic velocity, the dynamical friction is the smallest in the collisionless case.
 At later stages, it depends on the cross-section whether the self-interactions enhance or reduce the deceleration of the BH.
 In Fig.\ref{fig:dforce_vel}, we plot the dynamical friction as a function of the velocity.
 This shows that the decelerating force reaches its maximum roughly at the sound speed, as expected.
 Interestingly, the self-interacting run with an intermediate cross-section ($\mathrm{Kn} = 1.35 \times 10^{-1}$) shows the strongest dynamical friction, stronger than in the collisionless or gaseous regime.
-In principle, the figure is built analogously to Fig.~\ref{fig:ostriker}, but a direct comparison is limited by the fact that our simulation setup may not fulfill the assumptions of the Ostriker formula for the dynamical friction in the gaseous case (see Section~\ref{sec:analytic_estimates_dynfric}).
-This is for example illustrated by Fig.~\ref{fig:cdm_vel_pos}, where we have seen that the exact results depend on the choice of the setup, in particular on the box size.
+In principle, the figure is built analogously to Fig.~\ref{fig:ostriker}, but a direct comparison is limited by the fact that our simulation setup may not fulfil the assumptions of the Ostriker formula for the dynamical friction in the gaseous case (see Sect.~\ref{sec:analytic_estimates_dynfric}).
+This is for example illustrated by Fig.~\ref{fig:cdm_vel_pos}, where we can see that the exact results depend on the choice of the setup, in particular on the box size.

 Overall, we find that scatterings of the DM particles can alter the strength of the dynamical friction in a non-trivial way.
 Importantly, we have shown that the Knudsen number (Eq.~\ref{eq:knudsen_number}) provides a good measure for the medium being collisionless or collisional and its impact on the dynamical friction arising from the self-interactions.